 Objective number 2: “Your goal is people response”

-To conclude: “Great to be lucky, but nothing replaces preparation and effort”
+“Great to be lucky, but nothing replaces preparation and effort”

 Succeeding in the marketing World Cup takes as much as preparation as a bit of luck for how well the national team will perform.
 So, if you want to increase the odds, first be certain your strategy targets the encountering point of a) consumer engagement with the event; b) the values the event portrays; and c) the fit of your brand’s purpose with the latter two.

-Stay tuned for our “second half” article to be published at the end of the World Cup.
+For a complete analysis of the first half of this game, download the full article available in the PDF format and stay tuned for our “second half” article to be published at the end of the World Cup.
 There we intend to complete the analysis exploring how consumers’ nonconscious responses can change according to people’s different moods depending upon the outcome of the games.

 Good luck for all the football fans, but with all due respect, especially for the Brazilian and Argentine ones!